 The Modern Period, beginning in the late 18th century and continuing to the present day, has been characterized by rapid technological advancements, industrialization, urbanization, and globalization.
 The Industrial Revolution, starting in Britain in the late 18th century, transformed manufacturing, transportation, and communication.

 The late 20th and early 21st centuries have witnessed the collapse of communism, the rise of globalization, and the rapid development of information technology.
 The world has become increasingly interconnected, with trade, communication, and cultural exchange occurring on a global scale.
-However, the Modern Period has also been marked by challenges such as climate change, inequality, and political instability.
+Even so, the Modern Period has also been marked by challenges such as climate change, inequality, and political instability.

 Trends and Latest Developments in Historical Studies